au-ts/libvmm/docs/MANUAL.md

 # virtIO

-virtIO is a standard interface between guests and hypervisors to faciliate the use of devices where the guest does not have access to the underlying hardware.
+virtIO is a standard interface between guests and hypervisors to facilitate the use of devices where the guest does not have access to the underlying hardware.

 libvmm provides a number of virtIO devices to enable guests to interact with the outside world.